DolicaAkelloEgwel/scnotes/synthesis.md

 }.play;
 )
 ```
 `lfn` is used to slide between randon numbers that it generates every second.
-TODO: written exercise
+It is used in two places in order to
+select a random centre frequency between 500 and 2500 for the band pass filter, and to determine where the
+sound "lands" in `Pan2`.
+This causes the change in frequency to match the change in position.

+TODO: center frequencies, bpf, etc?